ianzavitz/Autoclicker-python-/README.md

 Clone this repository into the directory you wish to to run it from

 Libraries used by this script: argparse, pyautogui, pynput

-You may need to install some of the libraries with the command below, replacing library_name with the name of the needed library

-    $ pip install library_name
-    or
-    $ pip3 install library_name
-    or
-    $ brew install libarary_name

 # Use